Yoad-Duani/Weather_app_flutter/README.md

         <br/>
         <br/>

-**This is my first app , Apparently some things can be done better.**
+**This is my first app , Apparently some things can be done better.**<br/>
+The inspiration for the design from :  weather by xiaomi